 - Tools at hand.

 Safety managers OFTEN take it upon themselves to conduct these reviews without the active involvement of managers with "risk acceptance authority."
 In these cases, safety managers are sending the wrong message to department heads.
 What we have repeatedly seen is that since the department heads were not involved in the initial hazard identification process, they don't know that they need to perform periodic reviews.
-Alternatively, your earnest department heads may not have been trained how to document these elements.
+Alternatively, your earnest department heads may not have been trained on how to document these elements.
 Then the auditors come and issue the deserved finding.

 Lack of tools suitable for the purpose is another reason that hazard reviews are neglected.
 To be effective, you need user-friendly tools to reduce the workload of

 - report generation; and